Discrimination of vortex and pseudovortex beams with a triangular optical cavity: Introduction

 A device of particular relevance in the present study is the optical cavity.
 Previous work has demonstrated that a linear optical cavity can effectively discriminate the OAM content of a light beam \cite{Shibiao2020}.
 Specifically, such a cavity is capable of distinguishing between Laguerre-Gaussian (LG) modes with different topological charges $\ell$, provided that the radial indices $p$ are the same.
 Additionally, recent research conducted by our group has shown that a triangular optical cavity can discriminate between Hermite-Gaussian (HG) modes \cite{Santos2021}.
 This ability arises from the fact that the triangular cavity has an odd number of mirrors, which breaks parity symmetry and enables the distinction between symmetric and antisymmetric modes (e.g., $HG_{01}$ versus $HG_{10}$).

 In the present work, we demonstrate that it is possible to detect the presence of OAM even with a triangular cavity by analyzing the distribution of resonance peaks.
 To substantiate this, we compare the resonance peaks of a Laguerre-Gaussian (vortex) beam with those of a ``pseudovortex" beam, defined here as a beam that exhibits the intensity profile of an LG mode but has null topogical charge (meaning it has a flat wavefront).
 This analysis positions the triangular optical cavity as a viable tool for identifying OAM, due to its inherent interferometric properties.
+Our scheme can be further developed to outperform other systems in the ability of filtering out pseudovortex modes from vortex modes (independently of their topological charge).